CORRECTED-Volkswagen slump holds back Germany in European shares rebound

 By Danilo Masoni

-MILAN, Sept 21 European shares rebounded on Monday, buoyed by stronger healthcare, bank and chemical stocks, although a slump in carmaker Volkswagen held back the German market.
+MILAN, Sept 21 European shares closed higher on Monday, buoyed by stronger healthcare, bank and chemical stocks, although a slump in carmaker Volkswagen held back the German market.

 Volkswagen shares fell as much as 22.8 percent, their biggest ever one-day fall, on news that Europe's largest carmaker had rigged U.S. emissions tests, and Germany said it would investigate whether data had been falsified in Europe too.

-Volkswagen launched an investigation into the matter and could face penalties of up to $18 billion, said the U.S. Environmental Protection Agency (EPA).
+Volkswagen launched an investigation into the matter and the U.S. Environmental Protection Agency (EPA) said it could face penalties of up to $18 bill

-"The commencement of legal proceedings against VW by the U.S. EPA is profoundly serious," Bernstein wrote in a note.
+"The commencement of legal proceedings against VW by the U.S. EPA is profoundly serious," analysts at Bernstein wrote in a note.

-The drop in Volkswagen affected other auto stocks, with BMW and Daimler down over 1 percent, while Germany's DAX rose 0.5 percent, underperforming its European peers.
+The drop in Volkswagen affected other auto stocks, with BMW and Daimler down over 1 percent, while overall Germany's DAX rose only 0.33 percent, underperforming its European peers.

-The pan-European FTSEurofirst 300 index and the euro zone's blue-chip Euro STOXX 50 index were up 1.1 percent and 1.4 percent respectively.
+The pan-European FTSEurofirst 300 index and the euro zone's blue-chip Euro STOXX 50 index ended up 0.99 percent and 0.86 percent respectively.

-Traders said European equities were rebounding from last week's losses triggered by the U.S. Federal Reserve's downbeat comments last week about the global economy, yet the underlying trend remained uncertain.
+Traders said European equities had rebounded from last week's losses triggered by the U.S. Federal Reserve's downbeat comments about the global economy, yet the underlying trend remained uncertain.

 "There still isn't a clear direction.
 European indexes still need to gain at least a couple of percentage points to give a positive signal," ActivTrades chief market analyst Carlo Alberto De Casa said.